Portuguese passport: Visa requirements map

 Visa requirements for Portuguese citizens are administrative entry restrictions by the authorities of other states placed on citizens of Portugal.
-As of 20 August 2025, Portuguese citizens had visa-free or visa on arrival access to 188 countries and territories, with the Portuguese passport being in the 4th ranking group according to the number of destinations their holders can access without a prior visa, as ranked in the Henley Passport Index.
+As of 07 September 2026, Portuguese citizens had visa-free or visa on arrival access to 185 countries and territories, with the Portuguese passport being in the 5th ranking group according to the number of destinations their holders can access without a prior visa, as ranked in the Henley Passport Index.

+Portuguese citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.